How keeping Hummingbird nectar from freezing is very possible.

 Here is a list of ways for keeping Hummingbird nectar from freezing:

-2. The picture at the top of the page shows a version of keeping syrup warm which worked well for the creator.
+2. The picture above shows a version of keeping syrup warm which worked well for the creator.
 Only one small light bulb is used and a foil plate to reflect the light back onto the feeder.
-This may not be enough if you live where the temperatures are typically below zero to keep the syrup from freezing.
+This may not be enough if you live where the temperatures are typically below zero to keep the syrup from freezing, but worked well for this bird watcher.

 3. Purchase a 125 watt infra-red light bulb (not the red type) and screw it into a clamp-on-light fixture.
 Place the light 1 to 2 feet from the feeder.
 You can connect it to a timer to come on during freezing temperatures or leave it on all the time.
 (Check the temperature of the syrup to adjust the distance.
 This information came from birdchaser.blogspot.ca)

-Normally it is recommened to mix the solution to a 4:1 ratio.
+Normally it is recommended to mix the syrup solution to a 4:1 ratio.
 You can even make it weaker to a 5:1 ratio during the summer months and the Hummingbirds will not notice.

 Many experts believe that mixing the syrup solution stronger to a 3 part water to 1 part sugar solution when it is colder will help the Hummers in cold temperatures.
 Giving them extra fuel to produce heat and energy at this needy time.